The Breaking Point (1950 film)

-The Breaking Point is a 1950 American film noir crime drama directed by Michael Curtiz.
-It is the second film adaptation of the 1937 Ernest Hemingway novel To Have and Have Not, the first one having featured Humphrey Bogart and Lauren Bacall.
+The Breaking Point is a 1950 American film noir crime drama directed by Michael Curtiz and the second film adaptation of the 1937 Ernest Hemingway novel To Have and Have Not, the first one having featured Humphrey Bogart and Lauren Bacall.
 The film stars Patricia Neal and John Garfield in his penultimate film role.

 Plot

 Harry Morgan is a sport-fishing boat captain whose business is on the skids and whose family is feeling the economic pinch.
 He begins to work with shady lawyer Duncan, who persuades him to smuggle eight Chinese men from Mexico into California in his boat, the Sea Queen.
 Harry also meets Leona Charles.
 When his plan with Duncan goes wrong, Harry comes even more under the influence of the lawyer, who blackmails him into helping the escape of a gang of crooks, who pull a racetrack heist, by using his fishing boat to move them away from authorities.
 Harry convinces himself that his illegal activities will financially help his family.
 His wife Lucy suspects that Harry is breaking the law and urges him to stop for the sake of the family, but Harry refuses.

 As Harry waits for Duncan and the crooks on his boat, Harry's partner Wesley Park arrives.
 Not wanting Wesley around when the crooks arrive, Harry tries to send him on an errand.
 The crooks arrive before Wesley leaves and kill him.
 Harry is horrified, but is forced at gunpoint to transport the crooks out to open sea without drawing the attention of the Coast Guard.
 Harry also learns that Duncan was killed during the escape from the heist.
 Wesley's body is dumped overboard.
 Harry uses a ploy to gain access to two guns that he had hidden away prior to the journey and kills all of the crooks in a dramatic shootout, but Harry is critically wounded.

 Authorities find the boat the next day and tow it to port.
 Lucy rushes to Harry's side and tries to convince him to allow his arm to be amputated to save his life.
 Speaking with difficulty, Harry reaffirms his love for Lucy and then closes his eyes.
 Paramedics arrive and carry Harry's motionless body into an ambulance.
 As they walk away from the wharf, Lucy pleads with the Coast Guard officer for assurance that Harry will live, but the officer says nothing.
 Wesley's son stands alone on the dock looking for his father.